ssorj/quiver/README.md

 ### Running Quiver with Dispatch Router

     $ qdrouterd &
-    $ quiver q0 receive &
-    $ quiver q0 send
+    $ quiver-launch q0

 ### Running Quiver with Artemis

     $ <instance-dir>/bin/artemis run &
     $ <instance-dir>/bin/artemis destination create --name q0 --type core-queue
-    $ quiver q0 receive &
-    $ quiver q0 send
+    $ quiver-launch q0

 ### Running Quiver with the Qpid C++ broker

     $ qpidd --auth no &
     $ qpid-config add queue q0
-    $ quiver q0 receive &
-    $ quiver q0 send
+    $ quiver-launch q0

 ### Running Quiver peer-to-peer

-    $ quiver --server q0 receive &
+    $ quiver-arrow --server q0 receive &
-    $ quiver q0 send
+    $ quiver-arrow q0 send

     [or]

-    $ quiver --server q0 send &
+    $ quiver-arrow --server q0 send &
-    $ quiver q0 receive
+    $ quiver-arrow q0 receive

 ## Implementations

-The `quiver` command is a wrapper that invokes an implementation executable using standard arguments.  `quiver` tries to take responsibility for "cooking" its inputs so implementations can focus on mechanics.
-By the same token, implementation outputs are intentionally left raw so `quiver` can do the work of presenting the results.
+The `quiver-arrow` command is a wrapper that invokes an implementation executable using standard arguments.  `quiver-arrow` tries to take responsibility for "cooking" its inputs so implementations can focus on mechanics.
+By the same token, implementation outputs are intentionally left raw so `quiver-arrow` can do the work of presenting the results.

 ### Input